 Sloppy HTML refers to poorly structured or formatted HTML code in your email content.
 It can include missing or mismatched tags, incorrect or inconsistent coding practices, or excessive use of deprecated HTML elements.
 Sloppy HTML can negatively impact email deliverability and rendering across different email clients.

-For example, if your email contains broken image links, improperly formatted tables, or excessive inline CSS, it may result in rendering issues or trigger spam filters, leading to lower deliverability rates.
+For example, suppose your email contains broken image links, improperly formatted tables, or excessive inline CSS.
+In that case, it may result in rendering issues or trigger spam filters, leading to lower deliverability rates.

-To avoid this problem, it is crucial to adhere to HTML best practices, use a responsive email template, validate your HTML code, and test your emails across different email clients and devices.
-By ensuring clean and well-structured HTML, you can improve email deliverability and provide a better user experience for your recipients.
+To avoid this problem, it is crucial to adhere to HTML best practices, use a responsive email template, validate your HTML code, and test your emails across different email clients and devices, ensuring clean and well-structured HTML can improve email deliverability and provide a better user experience for your recipients.

 Your Content Contains Spam Triggers